g-soldera/launch-countdown/README.md

 ## ✔️ Features

--**Responsive Design**: The application is fully responsive and works well on different devices and screen sizes.
+- **Responsive Design**: The application is fully responsive and works well on different devices and screen sizes.
--**Countdown Timer**: Display the remaining time until the specified launch date.
+- **Countdown Timer**: Display the remaining time until the specified launch date.
--**Customizable Content**: Easily update the launch date, event details, and background image according to your needs.
+- **Customizable Content**: Easily update the launch date, event details, and background image according to your needs.
--**User-friendly Interface**: The application provides a clean and intuitive interface for a seamless user experience.
+- **User-friendly Interface**: The application provides a clean and intuitive interface for a seamless user experience.

 ## 📃 Getting Started